All-optical quantum computing using cubic phase gates: Applications

 The weights of the different peaks $c_k$ are determined by the strengths of the preparation gates $u_k$.
 Different sets of the latter optimized for different figures of merit can be found in Ref.~\cite{Hmf}.
 Note that generally setting $u_1=0$ and combining the operators $W_k$ and $U_{k+1}$ reduces the number of required Hamiltonians to $2N$.
 When introducing finitely squeezed states as an input, the preparation and disentangling gates are no longer exact.
 After tracing out the qubit ancilla, this leads to a mixed final state.
 Measuring the ancilla qubit after each iteration could therefore provide pure final states together with overall higher fidelities.
 However, this is not necessary, as the measurement-free scheme on its own is already able to produce high-fidelity states for simply $N\geq2$.

-Replacing the Rabi-type Hamiltonian gates with the presented approximations using the $T_{\bm\lambda}(t)$ gate on an optical qumode together with an optical dual-rail (Schwinger spin-$\frac{1}{2}$) qubit, we are able to translate this protocol into a purely optical setting.
+Replacing the Rabi-type Hamiltonian gates with the presented approximations using the $T_{\bm\lambda}(t)$ gate on an optical qumode together with an optical dual-rail qubit, we are able to translate this protocol into a purely optical setting.
 The resulting $\left|1\right>_\text{GKP}$ state for $N=2$, a squeezing of 11.5 dB, $u_2=0.093$, and $L=60$ CV Toffoli gates for each of the four approximated Hamiltonians can be seen in Fig.~\ref{Hastrup_GKP}.
-The results show that it is possible to deterministically create GKP states using only single-mode cubic phase gates, beam splitters, phase rotations, and offline squeezing together with an offline single-photon qubit ancilla state.
+The results show that it is possible to deterministically create GKP states using only single-mode cubic phase gates, beam splitters, phase rotations, and off-line squeezing together with an off-line single-photon qubit ancilla state.

 However, the number of gates needed to properly approximate this protocol is significantly higher than for the probabilistic one.
 This can be attributed to two factors.
 On the one hand, due to an already computationally expensive fidelity calculation, in this case we refrained from doing a parameter optimization and instead used the third-order set $\bm\lambda=\left(0.397, -0.794, -0.0325, 1.54, 0.636, 0.254\right)^T$, which had proven effective in previous applications.
-On the other hand, the relatively high gate strength $v_1=2\sqrt{\pi}$ (corresponding to a $d=\frac{\sqrt{\pi}}{2}$ in the probabilistic scheme) is generally harder to approximate, as this increases the number of relevant sine/cosine periods.
+On the other hand, the relatively high gate strength $v_1=2\sqrt{\pi}$, corresponding to a $d=\frac{\sqrt{\pi}}{2}$ in the probabilistic scheme, is generally harder to approximate, as this increases the number of relevant sine/cosine periods.